 - you probably know that the Internet is not a common thing.
 It exists in certain areas and you can buy cards to get online, but it’s mostly accessible only for foreigners.
 The locals aren’t admitted to the hotels (I think government tries to do as much as possible to prevent Cubans mixing with other nationalities and leaving the country, so no locals are allowed in the areas where tourists stay) and it’s also not affordable for the most of them.
 If a teacher makes $22 a month, he is not gonna go spend $3 on an hour of using the Wi-Fi.
 But you still see a lot of young people gathering around hotspots.
 Since just few years they are allowed to purchase cellphones here, but satellite data isn’t possible, they are just for calling.
 Which is surprisingly not even that much needed I would say!
 People just somehow get to meet each other without texting as we would do to organize whatever!
 Everyone knows where to find whoever he needs; certain people go to the same places to hang out, so somehow it all works out.
 Like it used to 20 years ago for us, I guess.
 I run into the people I got to know here almost every day, for example.

 - even though it is very easy to meet people here, I wouldn’t recommend staying just by yourself, It is simply less fun.
-Even if you are traveling with friends, you won’t experience as much as if you overlap with other foreigners living here as well as with the locals.
+Even if you are traveling with friends, you won’t experience as much as if you cross paths with other foreigners living here as well as with the locals.
 I am staying in the hostel, but only with the members of the program that I am doing in Cuba.
 And it is just so much fun!
 We are a little family here; there is always a lot to do and someone making plans.
 This hostel is the best experience ever, I love having met every single person who stayed here!
 It is called Hostal Leonel, I highly recommend it if you need an affordable and cozy place to stay in Habana Vieja!
 Btw, the program I came to Cuba with is called Jakera, and the guys indeed are doing a good job!
 I am enjoying it here every single day.

 I think this is it for now as another trip is already ahead of me – tomorrow I am flying to Mexico!
 But next week I will be back to Havana and will share a lot of things to see/do/experience/avoid on this astonishing island.
 Have an amazing weekend, everyone!
 Happy autumn!